peytondmurray/pycone/analysis/equations.typ

 #set math.equation(numbering: "(1)")
+#set par(justify: true)
+#show link: underline

 = Background

-Traditionally cone crop prediction modeling has focused on calculating correlations between various predictors and the cone count observed for a stand of trees.
+Traditionally cone crop prediction modeling has focused on calculating correlations between various predictors and the annual cone count observed for a stand of trees.
 Usually, predictor variables are functions of the average temperature in the years preceeding the observed cone crop during the growing season, since that is when the various biological processes involved in reproduction occur.

 Kelly et al explored several such predictor variables and compared their correlations across a broad dataset involving multiple plant families and over a long period of time.